SamStudio8/lost-notes/rust/00-welcome.md

 ## Rust

 * Rust is about empowerment
-* Rust aims for memory safety
+* Rust aims for memory safety and fearless concurrency
 * The unofficial mascot of Rust is a crab, their name is Ferris and [there is a gallery for cute art of them](https://rustacean.net/)
 * I installed it on both Windows and Linux with `rustup`
   * [Instructions for installing Rust and getting it working with VS Code](https://code.visualstudio.com/docs/languages/rust)